GNOME/gimp-help/README.md

 Our documentation is written in [DocBook XML](https://docbook.org/), which allows us to create a highly customizable documentation system.

-We currently maintain two versions of the documentation:
+We currently maintain the following versions of the documentation:
-- The manual for version 3.0 of GIMP is available in a branch named `gimp-help-3-0`.
-- The work-in-progress manual for upcoming version 3.2 of GIMP is available on the `master` branch.
+- The work-in-progress manual for version 3.2 of GIMP is available on the `master` branch.
 We accept and will review MR's targeting 3.2.
+- The manual for version 3.0 of GIMP is available in a branch named `gimp-help-3-0` and it is doubtful whether there will be new updates.

 The manual for GIMP 2.10 is not being maintained anymore, but translations are still accepted.
 It is available in a separate branch